hemerajs/hemera/README.md

 })
 ```

-Variant 2 - Pass plugin options as second argument to the use function
+Variant 2 - Pass plugin options as second argument to the use function.
+Default plugin options are preserved if you don't overwrite them.

 ```js
 hemera.use({